by Caroline Tomlinson, Communications Content Manager

 As part of a virtual communication class project, the students created a social media campaign intended to bring hope to the Cedarville professor, and, possibly someone who could provide the perfect kidney for Chuck.

-Listen here to learn more about Chuck’s story and the campaign on the Cedarville Stories Podcast.
+Listen here to learn more about Chuck’s story and the answer to many prayers on the Cedarville Stories Podcast.